openpreserve/scape-toolwrapper/README.md

-# Toolwrapper
+# ToolWrapper

-The Toolwrapper (previously known as SCAPE Toolwrapper) is a Java tool developed in the SCAPE Project to simplify the execution of the following tasks:
+The ToolWrapper (previously known as SCAPE ToolWrapper) is a Java tool developed in the SCAPE Project to simplify the execution of the following tasks:

 1. **Tool description** (through the toolspec & optionally with the componentspec);
 2. **Tool invocation** (simplified) through command-line wrapping;